Isaaquito53/Tests_OpenGL/README.md

 - How to implement Materials and lighting maps with shaders.

-- How to implement a picking objects system
+- How to implement a picking objects system.

+- How to implement a simple collision test.

 ## Credits/References: